-Private tuition is offered on a broad range of instruments – brass, wind, strings, piano and keyboards, percussion and voice.
-Music lessons are scheduled on a rotational basis throughout the school day as well as before or after school.
-Children are encouraged to demonstrate their musical progress by performing during assemblies.
+Private tuition is offered on a broad range of instruments – brass, wind, strings, piano and keyboards, percussion, voice and drums.

 Knightsbridge School encourages creativity and expression throughout the art curriculum and via numerous related initiatives.
 Our pupils have enjoyed many successes in competitions and exhibitions as well as enjoying inspirational visits to galleries and art events in and around London.